Aspha1/alx-system_engineering-devops/0x02-shell_redirections/README.md

     Output format: One line, one word
     Words should be sorted
-14 A script that displays lines containing the pattern “root” from the file /etc/passwd
+14 A script that displays lines containing the pattern “root” from the file /etc/passwd 15 A script that Display the number of lines that contain the pattern “bin” in the file /etc/passwd